Articles in the "Adventure Games" Category

 Med Systems Software sold Asylum for the TRS-80 in both cassette and disk versions.
 The cassette version came in both 16K and 32K version.
 The 16K version contains the same puzzles, but the descriptive messages are shorter and the parser recognizes fewer words.

-In addition to the TRS-80 version, Asylum was also available for the Apple II for both tape and disk.
-However, the versions released in 1984 and 1985 for the Commodore 64, Atari 400/800, and IBM PC were not adaptations of the TRS-80 version of Asylum.
-Those versions were actually adaptations of the TRS-80 version of Asylum II.
+In addition to the TRS-80 version, Med Systems sold cassette and disk versions of Asylum for the Apple II and an IBM PC version written by David C. Willen for Computer Applications Unlimited.
+Confusingly, the versions they released as Asylum in 1984 and 1985 for the Commodore 64, Atari 400/800, and IBM PC were not adaptations of the TRS-80 version of Asylum.
+They were actually adaptations of the TRS-80 version of Asylum II

 Labyrinth was the second game in the “Continuum Series,” a set of 3-D adventures sold by Med Systems Software.
 It was preceded in the series by Deathmaze 5000 and followed by Asylum and Asylum II.
 Like most of their games, Med Systems also sold tape and disk versions of Labyrinth for the Apple II.